The Book Week

 While writing these lines, I am not breathing; specific muscles around my ears are tense, and all my senses are muffled and blurry.
 My eyes are open yet do not see.
 My ears hear only my inside noises.
 My nose does not smell, and my skin is numb.

 I close my eyes.
 I breathe.
 Once and again.
 A deep breath followed by a regular breath.
 Listen.
 What do you hear?
 Outside, the hum of an engine and the chirping of birds.
-Inside, a buzzing.
+Inside, a buzzing noise.
 Tinnitus.
 The brain is in a black box.
 If all the sensory openings are sealed, the brain will talk to itself.
 If we stop this conversation, the brain will be in darkness and silence.
 Then it might rest and rejuvenate.
 Now focus only on the air entering your nostrils.

 I open my eyes.
 Now I am back in my van and thinking more clearly and much more relaxed.